huggingface/transformers/examples/pytorch/image-text/README.md

 <!---
-Copyright 2020 The HuggingFace Team.
+Copyright 2020 The HuggingFace Team and Nathan Cooper.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.